canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-case-classes
+tests

-# Exercise 11 > Define Case Classes
+# Exercise 12 > Group Exercise: Tests

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.